aje220/OptiMOBO/README.md

 * **ParEGO-C1/C2.** Mono-surrogate methods that feature constraint handling (see example for how to define constraints).
 * **EMO.** Multi-surrogate method, implemented using Hypervolume-based PoI as an acquisition method.
 * **KEEP.** An extension of ParEGO that includes a second surrogate model to improve selection of sample points.
+* **Multi-objective TuRBO.** Designed for single objective high dimensional problems.
+It has been adapted for unconstrained multi-objective problems via the addition of a mono-surrogate method.

 The methods are written as classes.
 They are designed to solve problems that inherit from the `Problem` class.